Pole dynamics and an integral of motion for multiple SLE(0): Introduction

-In the next section we recall basic facts about real rational functions and state our main results.
-These are primarily on the interplay between the critical points and poles of the real rational functions and their evolution under associated Loewner flows.
-We prove these results in Section \ref{sec: proofs} along with a few auxiliary statements.
-In Section \ref{sec: examples} we provide examples in the $n=1$ and $n=2$ cases (two and four critical points, respectively).
-In the $n=1$ case this is relatively trivial, while in the $n=2$ case, in which there are two ways to connect four boundary points, we use our methods to find explicit formulas for the solutions to the null vector equations and for the curves that make up the multiple SLE$(0; \bfs x; \alpha)$.
-We also show that our formulas agree with the $\kappa \to 0$ limits of the pure partition functions, which are explicitly known in the $n=2$ case.
-We conclude with some final remarks in Section \ref{sec: conclusion}.
+In Section \ref{sec: examples} we give examples of real rational functions and the formulas for our driving function dynamics in the cases $n=1,$ $n=2$, and $n=3$, i.e. two, four, and six marked points on the real line, respectively.
+In the $n=1$ case this is simple since there is only one way of connecting the two boundary points.
+For $n=2$, in which there are two ways to connect the four boundary points, we use our results to find explicit formulas for the solutions to the null vector equations and for the curves that make up the two multiple SLE$(0)$ ensembles.
+We also show that our formulas agree with the $\kappa \to 0$ limits of the so-called \textit{pure} solutions to the BPZ equations, which are explicitly known for $n=2$.
+For $n=3$, there are five link patterns, of which we discuss three symmetric patterns.

+Finally, in Section \ref{sec: conclusion} we explain how our results are motivated by heuristics coming from conformal field theory.
+Slight modifications of the same heuristic explain both the new formulas for the Loewner driving function dynamics that are the cornerstone of this paper, and the classical description of the real locus as the flow lines of a vector field.
+We also use this heuristic to explain (non-rigorously) how the classical flow line description is a $\kappa \to 0$ limit of the Miller-Sheffield \textbf{imaginary geometry} \cite{MS16:imaginary1, MS16:imaginary2, MS16:imaginary3, MS16:imaginary4}.

+\textbf{Acknowledgements: } We thank Eveliina Peltola and Yilin Wang for several helpful discussions about their paper \cite{PW20}.
+We also thank Alexander Abanov, Ilya Gruzberg, and Pavel Wiegmann for pointing out the connection to \cite{ABW09, AGK11}.
+This material is based upon work supported by the National Science Foundation under Grant No. DMS-1928930, while the authors participated in a program hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2022 semester.